LoranAli/LoranAli/README.md

 # Hi, I'm Loran Ali
 ### Data Analyst • Statistician • Business Intelligence

-I'm a data analyst with a background from the *Statistikprogrammet – Dataanalys & Business Intelligence* I enjoy transforming data into clear insights using statistical thinking, machine learning, modern BI tools, and reproducible analytics.
+I'm a data analyst with a background from the *Statistic – Dataanalys & Business Intelligence* I enjoy transforming data into clear insights using statistical thinking, machine learning, modern BI tools, and reproducible analytics.

 ---